 Students will study four ethical themes from the list below:

-Theme B: Religion and Life
+Religion and punishment

 1 x 1 hour 45 minute exam